CGCooke/CGCooke.github.io/_posts/2020-2-23-An-Adventure-In-Markerless-Camera-Calibration.md

 \end{equation*}

-However, there is one subtletly aluded to before, which is the impact of radial distortion.
-Simply, the camera's lenses distort the rays of light coming in, in a non-linear way.
+However, there is one subtlety alluded to before, which is the impact of radial distortion.
+Simply, the camera's lens distorts the rays of light coming in, in a non-linear way.

-We can model it using a Taylor series:
+We can model it using a [Taylor series](https://en.wikipedia.org/wiki/Taylor_series):

 \begin{equation*}
 x_c = x(1 + k_1  r^2 + k_2  r^4 + k_3 r^6)